TE-YoshinoriOota/Spresense_IRCommucation_Sample/README.md

 ```

 ### ■ decode bit data to byte data
 In the loop function, store each bit and convert it into byte data.
-When "bFetch" turns into "true", read a bit of data from RECV_PIN and store the value in "bit_array".
-When the stop bit is detected, the bit data compiles to byte data.
-Then, the byte data is stored in "byte_array".
-All byte data has been read that is specified by "PSZ", then the data is copied to "output_data".
+When the "bFetch" turns into "true", read the value of the RECV_PIN and store it in the "bit_array".
+When the stop bit is detected, the bit data compiles to the byte data and it is stored in the "byte_array".
+After all bytes of the data have been read that is specified by "PSZ", the data is copied to the "output_data" array.

 ```
 void loop() {